indygreg/PyOxidizer/docs/packaging_config_file.rst

    register_target("dist", make_dist)
    register_target("exe", make_exe, depends=["dist"], default=True)

-``PythonDistribution.to_python_executable()`` accepts a number of arguments used to customize how the executable should be built, what it should contain, and the run-time behavior of that executable.
+``PythonDistribution.to_python_executable()`` accepts an optional ``PythonPackagingPolicy`` instance that influences how the executable is built and what resources are added where.
+See the :ref:`type documentation <config_python_packaging_policy>` for the list of parameters that can be influenced.
-See the
-:ref:`API documentation <config_python_distribution_to_python_executable>`
-for the complete list.
 Some of this behavior is described in the sections below.
 Other examples are provided throughout the :ref:`packaging` documentation.

 .. _packaging_config_interpreter_config: